EcommerceBBVA/BBVA-PHP/README.md

 To install, just:

-  - Clone the repository or download the library and copy/create a folder named **'Bancomer'** inside your project folder structure.
+  - Clone the repository or download the library and copy/create a folder named **'Bbva'** inside your project folder structure.
 If you downloaded the client library as a compressed file, uncompress it and create the proper folder structure.
   - At the top of the PHP script in which the client library will be used (or